pratibha1304/ADynamics/README.md

  PRATIBHA SONI
  KETAN TIWAR
  VISHESH SHARMA

 Problem Statement :
-nTraditional static billboards in out-of-home spots tend not to engage people with relevant content because they do not change based on demographic data or emotional states.
+ Traditional static billboards in out-of-home spots tend not to engage people with relevant content because they do not change based on demographic data or emotional states.
  This may sometimes mean lost opportunities for brands seeking to connect with their prospect customers, hence less impact and efficiency of the advertising campaign.

 Solution:
  A dynamic ad system using image prediction and computer vision can watch the demographics and sentiment of people walk in digital billboards or other advertising displays.
 The system would also be able to adapt content on the fly, ensuring that the audience receives more personalized and relevant advertising.

 Our model- Dynamic Personalised Advertisement
  The new dynamic ad system, being able to predict images and work with computer vision, can infer the data about demographics and sentiments of individuals walking by digital billboards or any other display.
 By changing the content in real-time, this will be able to give out very personalized and relevant ads that will work better with audiences.

 HOW IT WORKS
 1.Data Collection:
  Cameras and Sensors: Either the billboards themselves, or sensors/cameras placed near those billboards, record